 Clarify any differences.

 V. Preliminary Work Permits

 Ensure preliminary work is correct and permits are on file.

+If not, what action is taken?

 VI.
 Testing

+-

 Is test plan complete and accurate?

+If not, what action is taken?

 Has each testing organization been approved?

+If not, what action is taken?

 VII.
 Safety

 Review applicable portion of governing safety document (e.g., USACE EM 385-1-1).

 Activity Hazard Analysis approved?

 VIII.
 Client Comments

+The Chem Commons

 CQC System Manager Signature/Date: